teksi/wastewater/docs/en/user-guide/How-To/index.rst

 * As long as the hydr_geometry record is not saved, you see in the Features Attribute window just the Obj_Id in brackets.
 After saving, you will see the identifier you have entered.

 Hydraulic modeling of an overflow (prank weir / leapingweir / pump)
 --------------------------------------------------------------------

+There is a special view for overflows, altough it would be possible to edit the overflow-data in layer vw_tww_wastewater_structure.
+The advantage of layer vw_tww_overflow: overflows can be visualized, can be found again and are available in lists.

 Action:

-In the case of weirs, a second sewage junction has to be created in the wastewater structure.
+If it not already exists: In the case of weirs, a second wastewater node has to be created in the wastewater structure.
 A second outlet has already been created (green = discharged combined wastewater) and has not yet been linked to any wastewater node in the overflow structure.

 1. Select the wastewater structure with the i-button